anuragregmi/imageV/README.md

 # imageV
-A image viewer creator for webpage.
+A image viewer generator for webpage.

 #Installation
   Just few steps and you are using this thing.